MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 If we want to further constrain the publications returned to computer science related only, we apply a fields of study filter, with the filter expression being `Composite(FieldsOfStudy.Name='computer science')`.
 The publication list expression will then become `And(All(),Year=2019,Composite(FieldsOfStudy.Name='computer science'))`.

-For more details see `FilterablePublicationList.appendFilter(attributeName, attributeValue)` and `FilterablePublicationList.updatePublicationList()` method in `filterablePublicationList.js`.
+For more details see `PrivateLibraryExample.appendFilter(attributeName, attributeValue)` and `PrivateLibraryExample.updatePublicationList()` method in `filterablePublicationList.js`.

 ## Next steps